What Should I Know Before Starting Testosterone Therapy?

 4. Any lifestyle modifications you should make

-5. How to monitor your progress and when to expect results
+5. How to monitor your progress, including when labs are checked after starting therapy and around testosterone injections, and when to expect results

 You should ask questions and voice any concerns you may have.
 Starting TRT is a significant decision that requires careful consideration and preparation.